Written by Ian Sharp on Jan. 29th, 2019

 Well, from the perspective of information transfer, I'm here to tell you that they are both actually the same thing.
 What?
 Yes.
 You heard me.
 From the perspective of information transfer, they are the same.
 A search query can appear in a search box like "How do i tie my shoes?".
 A website can also have a large header of text that reads, "How do i tie my shoes?".
 They are both just text.
 The user interface in this example is really the only difference.
 One user interface shows the text in a text box (that you have the power to edit).
 Another user interface shows the text in a website (that you do not have the power to edit).

 So the answer is they BOTH.
 They both came at the same time.
 Pretty cool?
 Now that we've learned that cool bit, is there something more we can do with our new understanding?
 Yes there absolutely is.
 Read my next blog post to learn more.

 Ian Sharp helps businesses automate and optimize tasks.
 He is an expert in combining technology, big data, and pattern recognition with sales and marketing.
-If you're interested in writing your own software to automate your job, or run better analyses, then definitely reach out and request a free strategy session today.
+If you're interested in writing your own software to automate your job, or run better analyses, then definitely reach out and request your free case study today.